dhaneshbb/insightfulpy/README.md

 - scipy >= 1.7.0
 - Additional dependencies: researchpy, tableone, missingno, tabulate

+---
-## Documentation
+## Related links:

-For detailed documentation and examples, visit our [GitHub repository](https://github.com/dhaneshbb/insightfulpy).
+- For detailed documentation and examples, visit [GitHub repository](https://github.com/dhaneshbb/insightfulpy).

-## Contributing

-Contributions are welcome!
-Please read our contributing guidelines and submit pull requests to our GitHub repository.
+- Contributions are welcome!
+Please read contributing guidelines and submit pull requests to GitHub repository.

-## Support

-If you encounter any issues or have questions, please open an issue on our [GitHub Issues](https://github.com/dhaneshbb/insightfulpy/issues) page.
+- If you encounter any issues or have questions, please open an issue on [GitHub Issues](https://github.com/dhaneshbb/insightfulpy/issues) page.

-## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/dhaneshbb/insightfulpy/blob/main/LICENSE) file for details.
+- This project is licensed under the MIT License - see the [LICENSE](https://github.com/dhaneshbb/insightfulpy/blob/main/LICENSE) file for details.

 ---

 InsightfulPy makes data exploration intuitive and comprehensive.